sohumseedhar-ucsd/cse15l-lab-reports/LabReport_1.md

 >     System.out.println(content);
 >   }

 * The output was not an error and was what we expected we to see.
-The only error we encountered when giving a path to file as an argument was that the file given as an argument had to be in the current working directory for the command to work.
+The output was the entire file content of the `Hello.java` file.